pragmint/open-practices/capabilities/test-automation.md

 Implementing Test-Driven Development (TDD) integrates rigorous testing directly into the development process.
 TDD mandates writing tests _before_ coding, ensuring early bug detection and promoting better software design through continuous refactoring.
-Following the red-green-refactor cycle and principles like Transformation Priority Premise and F. R. I. S. T., TDD ensures reliable and efficient tests that align with the Test Pyramid's principles.
+Following the red-green-refactor cycle and principles like Transformation Priority Premise and [F. I. R. S. T.](https://dzone.com/articles/first-principles-solid-rules-for-tests), TDD ensures reliable and efficient tests that align with the [Test Pyramid's principles](https://martinfowler.com/articles/practical-test-pyramid.html).

 ## Adjacent Capabilities

 The following capabilities will be valuable for you and your team to explore, as they are either:

+- Related (they cover similar territory to Test Automation)
+- Upstream (they are a pre-requisite for Test Automation)
+- Downstream (Test Automation is a pre-requisite for them)

 ### [Test Data Management](/capabilities/test-data-management.md) - Upstream

-Some types of test automation (e2e, performance, load, etc) rely on data to run their assertions.
-That's why it's important for teams to have a mature test data management capability.
+Some types of test automation -- such as e2e, performance, and load -- rely on data to run their assertions.
+That's why it's important for teams to have a mature test data management capability before setting up automated test suites.

 ### [Continuous Integration](/capabilities/continuous-integration.md) - Downstream

-In order for a Continuous Integration pipeline to know what changes to accept and what changes to reject, they rely on automated tests.
+In order for a CI pipeline to know what changes to accept and what changes to reject, it must rely on automated tests.
 It's important to have a robust and fast-running automated test suite so that changes can be verified continuously.
-The less reliable a test suite is, the more manual interventions are required, the less continuous changes can be integrated.
+The less reliable a test suite is, the more manual interventions are required and the less continuous changes can be integrated.

 ### [Streamline Change Approval](/capabilities/streamline-change-approval.md) - Downstream

-With robust Test Automation in place, teams can make changes with confidence, knowing they have a reliable safeguard to catch errors and ensure system stability.
-Reviewers and approvers can focus on strategic and functional aspects of the change, rather than worrying about technical integrity, since potential errors have already been identified and addressed earlier in the process by the tests.
+With robust test automation in place, teams can make changes with confidence, knowing they have a reliable safeguard to catch errors and ensure system stability.
+Reviewers and approvers can focus on strategic and functional aspects of the change, rather than worrying about technical integrity, since potential errors have already been identified and addressed earlier in the process by automated tests.

 ### [Code Maintainability](/capabilities/code-maintainability.md) - Related

-Test Automation can offer valuable insights into Code Maintainability.
+Test automation can offer valuable insights into code maintainability.
 Code that is easy to test is often better organized, more maintainable, and resilient.
 When developers struggle to write automated tests, it can serve as a signal that the code may need restructuring or refinement.
 This feedback loop from test automation helps teams improve code quality over time, enhancing both testability and long-term maintainability.